zsat/discord-playlist-manager/README.md

 >Why is this on Github and not on Discord's bot list?
-- I would need to host the code on a server, which costs $$$, plus it was really only intended for me to use.
+- I don't really feel like hosting it on a server, plus it was really only intended for me to use.
-- I felt like sharing it so that anyone can suggest/add any new functions if they want.
+- I felt like sharing it so that anyone can suggest any new functions if they want.